multimatum-Team/multimatum/reports/sprint7.md

 ### Joseph

+After the users PR last week, I decided to do a lighter sprint and simply test the only few functions introduced in my last PR that were testable (i.e. the ones that don't depend on Firebase).
+I spent most of my time reading the Firebase documentation to find out how to test Firebase-dependent code without much success.
+Fortunately, all the reading was not in vain since I was able to familiarize myself with the Firebase emulator suite, which let me test Firestore rules to protect user data, which was my second assigned task this sprint.
+Next week I will start working on user groups to enable sharing synchronized deadlines.

 ### Lenny
 During this week, I work on notifications (again...).
 With the addition of shared deadline and users, we figured out that it was too dangerous to have notifications shared with other deadline's users.
 So I rework notifications to make them local through a storage in shared preferences.
 Then I set up functions to ensure that notifications are listenning to modification/addition/deletion of the deadline and are updated accordingly.
 Time estimation were ok and we have now a functionnal, safe and reliable (regarding the non-exhaustive test I've done) notification system.
 Yet notifications are set when creating a new deadline, next week I'll work on having a menu that allow user to modify those notifications.